Introduction and Overview:

 The culture of an organization is critical to its success.
 The culture must support the organizational mission and vision, or the organization will be unable to reach its fullest potential.
 And the culture must be able to help the organization to thrive in the external environment in which it is embedded.
 For example, an organization in an environment that is very stable and predictable must have a culture that supports reliable systems, and concrete procedures.
 If the environment is very unpredictable and highly competitive, the organization needs a culture that supports flexibility and innovation.

-The Organizational Orientation Survey measures the five major organizational orientations discovered in our research:
+The Organizational Archetypes of Change Survey measures the five major Archetypes discovered in our research:

 1. The Edgewalker Organization: The Edgewalker Organization is a high-energy organization that seeks to be on the cutting edge.
 It thrives on the next new thing and may have a disregard for the past or for tradition.
 The organization is committed to high integrity and to making a positive difference in the world.
 There are systems in place to support the institutionalization of these values.
 It is a fun-loving, creative place to work, and rules are kept to a minimum.
 Risk-taking is encouraged and rewarded.